LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 - Edge Sources
 - MHD

-In this tutorial an example of the ReadUALEdge plugin usage will be demonstrated using IDS (available on ITER HPC) with the next parameters:
+In this tutorial, an example of the ReadUALEdge plugin usage will be demonstrated using IDS (available on ITER HPC) with the next parameters:

 - shot: **122264**